davidje13/lean-test/README.md

 Registers execution listeners which will run before and after the whole block, or before and after each test within the block.
 Multiple hooks will be executed in the order they are defined.
-Nested blocks will be executed from outermost to innermost for `begin`, and innermost to outermost for `after`.
+Nested blocks will be executed from outermost to innermost for `before`, and innermost to outermost for `after`.

 All methods can be asynchronous.

-`begin` hooks can also return a function which will act like a corresponding `after`
+`before` hooks can also return a function which will act like a corresponding `after`
 hook:

 ```javascript